TSOlami/twitter-video-download/README.md

 - **requests**: For making HTTP requests to TwitSave API
 - **beautifulsoup4**: For parsing HTML responses and extracting download links
 - **tqdm**: For displaying download progress bars
+- **setuptools**: For package installation and console script support

 ## Project Structure